 Significance to patient care

-Dr. Enders' work in gastroenterology has transformed patient care, from developing noninvasive scoring and scoping systems to linking medications to potential harm for patients.
+Dr. Enders' work as a collaborative statistician has transformed patient care, from developing noninvasive scoring and scoping systems to linking medications to potential harm for patients.

 - Recipient, Presidential Poster Award, American College of Gastroenterology, 2010, 2013, 2015